microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraObjectByObjectId.md

 ## Description

-Retrieves the objects specified by the ObjectIds parameter.
+The `Get-EntraObjectByObjectId` cmdlet retrieves the objects specified by the ObjectIds parameter.

 ## Examples